NEVADA

 (1862 - 1865), near Carson City

-A depot for CA and NV Volunteers (after 1864) located in the Washoe Valley, about five miles north of town.
+A depot for CA Volunteers (and NV Volunteers after 1864) located in the Carson River basin, about two or three miles west of town.
+See also Nevada Landmarks

 Silver City Fort

 A settlers' or town defense during the Pyramid Lake War.
-It was a stone breastwork erected at the Devil's Gate, a narrow gorge which led to the mines of the Comstock Lode.
+It was a stone breastwork erected on Gold Hill at the Devil's Gate, a narrow gorge which led to the mines of the Comstock Lode.
+Also known as Fort Homestead.
+See also Nevada Landmarks

 Fort Riley